5/8/2024

 speaker

 And part one, this is our first quarter with our new business unit or segment results.
-You know, we've been talking about getting to this stage for some time and sort of, you know, Casey has made a point as he came on board talking about the strategy and how he wants to run the business and grow the business going forward and what areas we want to invest in and what areas are maintained and drive cash.
-And so this is a natural culmination of that reorg of the business into segments and our first time reporting segment results.
+You know, we've been talking about getting to this stage for some time and sort of, you know, Casey has made a point as he came on board talking about the strategy and how he wants to run the business. and grow the business going forward in what areas we want to invest in and what areas are maintained and drive cash.
+And so this is a natural culmination of that reorg of the business into segments and our first-time reporting segment results.
 And I think the whole concept here is improving the business.
-And so you're asking the right questions.
-Obviously, we're not in a position to disclose, you know, the outcome, but certainly you can see by the margins, we will improve our margin profile from an inventory standpoint.
-This is a more inventory and working capital,
+And so if you're asking the right questions, obviously we're not in a position to disclose, you know, the outcome, but certainly you can see by the margins, we will improve our margin profile from an inventory standpoint.
+This is a more inventory and working capital.
+Intensive business, a little bit more seasonality, less so since we already got rid of the canned business, but more seasonality in the working capital.
+And we certainly would anticipate accelerating our deleveraging of the business.
+At the end of the day, we want to get back to strong commitment to the dividend, using those free cash flows for a combination of paying a dividend and reducing leverage, and going back to acquiring businesses that make sense for us and fit in our portfolio with a different strategy for each business unit that Casey's outlined.

 speaker